ecmwf/polytope/docs/Service/Design_doc.md

 #### Timeseries

-A timeseries request has a `feature` with `type` : `timeseries` and a geomtry in the form of `points` containing a single point with latitude and longitude values.
-It also requires atleast one time dimension with the default being `step` however `datetime` is also accepted.
+A timeseries request has a `feature` with `type` : `timeseries` and a geometry in the form of `points` containing a single point with latitude and longitude values.
+It also requires at least one time dimension with the default being `step`, although `datetime` is also accepted.
 The following is an example of a timeseries request:

 ```python
 request = {